Top Tips from AAA Travel Advisors

 Hidden Gems

 To enjoy one of Europe’s hidden gems, Lacy says Croatia is the place to go.
-“It’s not on the euro yet, so the price point is super low and your dollar goes so much further,” she says.
+“The price point is low,” she says.
 “It also has so much beauty and history, and is sunny because it’s in the south.”
 Lacy also recommends Albania and Montenegro as up-and-coming destinations.
 Bonus: They’re both right next door to Croatia.

 Cruising